- Leveraged Create Value Skills training to build higher adoption and replace “flavor of the month” training initiatives.

 Hyster-Yale’s national account sales team generates between 20 and 30 percent of its business.
 The other 70 percent comes from the company’s dealer sales organization.
 In North America, that dealer network includes 48 separate companies and about 700 salespeople.
 One of the company’s biggest challenges, according to Bob Bladel, director of sales operations at Hyster-Yale, is how to provide the selling support their dealers need to help them hit their numbers.

-With this sales structure, message consistency is a primary challenge.
+With this sales structure, marketing message consistency is a primary challenge.

 He added: “The key is having [dealers] understand this is all part of a comprehensive plan to enhance our sales and marketing capability, and that these are not individual elements—all the pieces will come together over the next couple of years and they’ll continue to grow and expand.”